stevenrskelton/build-action-file-receiver/README.md

 Receives Scala artifacts uploaded during a GitHub Action.

-**An HTTP server accepting HTTP PUT requests of files, validating authenticity against GitHub Packages Maven MD5 hashes.**
+## An HTTP server accepting HTTP PUT file uploads, validating authenticity against GitHub Packages Maven MD5 hashes.

-Run this if you have a *private repo* and want to get your artifacts out of GitHub using the unlimited egress bandwidth available during GitHub Actions.
+Run this if you have a *private repo* and want to get your artifacts out of GitHub using the unlimited egress bandwidth available to GitHub Actions.

 #### ✅ Runs as fat-jar using the `java -jar` command Java JDK 17
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;